rgrosset/pico-pwm-audio/README.md

 ## Using the Audito Converter Notebook.

 The conventer is a Jupyter Notebook so you need to install Jupyter Notebooks for this to work.
-These instructions will work on MacOS and Linux systems for Windows systems the proess is the same simply follow instructions to install Python and related items for that platform.
+These instructions work on MacOS and Linux.
+For Windows the proess is the same simply follow instructions to install Python and related items for that platform.

 ### Installing
 * First you need a working install of Python preferably a 3.x verson.
 To install python if you don't have it already go here https://www.python.org/downloads/